Department of Counselling and Psychology Course Outline | |||||||||||||||||||

 Course Intended Learning Outcomes (CILOS) |

-After completing the course, students should be able to: 1. identify and analyse the development and significance of cyberpsychology in current psychology;
+After completing the course, students should be able to: 1.
+Analyze the development and significance of cyberpsychology in current psychology;

-2. critically analyze and evaluate the pros and cons of human-technology interactions on various psychological aspects;
+2. Evaluate the pros and cons of human-technology interactions on various psychological

-3. synthesize and critically evaluate research and practices that support the principles, skills and strategies of positive use of technology (positive cyberpsychology) to enhance positive human development;
+3. Synthesize research and practices that support the principles, skills and strategies of

-4. identify and evaluate the importance and relevance of culture in studying cyberpsychology;
+4. Examine the importance and relevance of culture in studying cyberpsychology;

 |